YinHK-gameDev/unity-learn/Multiplayer & Network/Network manager/README.md

 You can add Prefabs to the list shown in the inspector labelled **Registered Spawnable Prefabs**.
 You can also can **register prefabs via code**, with the **`ClientScene.RegisterPrefab()`** method.

-If you have only one Network Manager, you need to register to it all prefabs which might be spawned in any Scene.
+> **Note:** If you have only one Network Manager, you need to register to it all prefabs which might be spawned in any Scene.
 If you have a separate Network Manager in each Scene, you only need to register the prefabs relevant for that Scene.

 ### ref
 https://docs.unity.cn/Manual/UNetManager.html